This is not just a standard Monstera.

-Water thoroughly when the top third of the soil has dried.
-Use a chunky, well draining aroid mix with bark and perlite or pumice to keep roots aerated.
-Consistency is key.
+Soil: Use a chunky, well-draining aroid mix with bark and perlite or pumice to maintain root aeration.

 Monstera deliciosa 'Sierrana' - 60cm/75cm